HazyResearch/deepdive/doc/doc/general/kbc.md

 - **Mention-level data** are textual data with mentions of entities, such as sentences in web articles, e.g. sentences in New York Times articles.

-- <a name="linking" href="#"></a> **Entity linking** is the process to find out which entity is a mention referring to.
-For example, "Barack", "Obama" or "the president" may refer to the same entity "Barack Obama", and entity linking is the process to figure this out.
+- <a name="linking" href="#"></a> **Entity linking** is the process of finding out the underlying entity a mention is referring to.
+For example, "Barack", "Obama" or "the president" may refer to the same entity "Barack Obama", and entity linking is the process of figuring this out.

 - A **mention-level relation** is a relation among mentions rather than entities.
-For example, in a sentence "Barack and Michelle are married", the two mentions "Barack" and "Michelle" has a mention-level relation of `has_spouse`.
+For example, in a sentence "Barack and Michelle are married", the two mentions "Barack" and "Michelle" have a mention-level relation of `has_spouse`.

 - An **entity-level relation** is a relation among entities.
-For example, the entity "Barack Obama" and "Michelle Obama" has an entity-level relation of `has_spouse`.
+For example, the entities "Barack Obama" and "Michelle Obama" have an entity-level relation of `has_spouse`.

 The relationships between these concepts (also known as the data model) is